tjd45/scrollytelling/README.md

 ]
 ```

-Finally, to better align with the example in the book, we will use the following naming of our data:
+Finally, we will use the following naming of our data:

 ```javascript
 let dataset = {